So your child has an expressed a desire to start their own blog. If your…

 Depending on the type of cyberbullying taking place, the actions may breach stalking, sexual harassment, and anti-discrimination laws or violate school codes.
 In many cases, cyberbullying violates the terms of service for many social sites.

 - In the US, cyberbullying can result in a charge of juvenile delinquency or a misdemeanor cyber-harassment charge.

 - Identity theft, password theft, or hacking can violate state and federal laws.

 - In some states, “sexting” or even forwarding on a “sext” (text messages of a sexual nature) is punishable as possessing or distributing child pornography.
 If convicted, a sexter may be required to register as a sex offender, even if they’re a minor.

-- If an adult perpetrates or allows cyberbullying, they can be arrested for cyber-harassment or cyberstalking, which can result in felony or misdemeanor punishment.
+- If an adult perpetrates or allows cyberbullying, they can be arrested for cyber-harassment or cyberstalking, which can result in a felony or misdemeanor punishment.

 - In the UK, online harassment and cyberbullying can violate various laws like the Defamation Act 2013, Communications Act 2003, Protection From Harassment Act 1997, and others.